ivogeorg/ce-learning-progression-006-flip-flops/lesson-and-assignment.md

 ## Lesson & Assignment 006: Flip-flops

-**TODO:** Overview of both lesson and assignment.
+This assignment & lesson introduces _capacitors_, _logic level conversion_, _flip-flops_, and _counters_:
+  1. Capacitors are static circuit elements that can hold charge.

-This assignment introduces _flip-flops_, how they are built, and what circuits can be built from them.
-Flip-flops (aka _latches_) are among the simplest circuits that can have two different stable _states_ and their principle of operation lies at the basis of computer memory.
+  2. Flip-flops (aka _latches_) are among the simplest circuits that can have two different stable _states_ and their principle of operation lies at the basis of computer memory.
+  3. When two circuits work at differnet voltages, say 3.3V and 5V, any signals between them have to be safely converted.
+  4. Counters are sequential circuits which go continously cycle through several states representing binary numbers from 0 to some number 2n-1, in order.
 The goal of this assignment is to create a _modulus counter_ out of _D-type_ flip-flops, drive it from the micro:bit, and read off the 3-bit binary output with the micro:bit.
-The final build is shown in the image below.
+The final build is shown in the image above.

 ### Section 1: Capacitors